 Video of the Zoom meeting

-“Do Female Birds Sing? “ - Lauryn Benedict, University of Northern Colorado
+“Do Female Birds Sing? “ - Dr. Lauryn Benedict, University of Northern Colorado

 They certainly do!
 Female bird song is more common and widespread than is generally appreciated.
 This presentation offers an overview of the diversity of female songs, including a few used in spectacular partner duets.
 Backyard birders are encouraged to advance a growing body of knowledge by listening to singing females.